iq-motion-control/iq-module-communication-doc/docs/control_center_docs/servo_module_getting_started.rst

 6. For this example, we will set only a duration and displacement.
 Set *Trajectory Angular Displacement* to 12.56 rad
 7. Set *Trajectory Duration* to 15s, and you will see the module start to spin
-8. While the module is still spinning, set *Trajectory Duration* to 1s, and *Trajectory Angular Displacement* to 0 rad.
+8. While the module is still spinning, set *Trajectory Angular Displacement* to 0 rad, and *Trajectory Duration* to 1s.
 This will queue a second trajectory bringing the module back to its initial position

 *******************************